mclang/nextcloud-deck-import-trello-json/README.md

 - Nextcloud username
 - Nextcloud password (can also be app password!)

-Current _patch mode_ implementation tries to parse all `json` files found from `data` sub-directory, some make sure the files are what they should be.
+Current _batch mode_ implementation tries to parse all `json` files found from `data` sub-directory, some make sure the files are what they should be.

 Also note that Python script imports archived cards as **normal** cards.

 **Known Limitations:**
 - Nextcloud Deck cannot handle **multiple labels** with the **same name** (will cause the script to fail).
-- Maximum character count allowed for the descriptions of Deck cards is **250**.
+- Maximum character count allowed for the titles of Deck cards is **255 characters**.
 - Card comments are **not** imported.
 - Editing history is skipped as well (i.e. when the card was last edited).